Initial Characterization of Active Transitioning Centaur, P/2019 LD2 (ATLAS), using Hubble, Spitzer, ZTF, Keck, APO and GROWTH Visible & Infrared Imaging and Spectroscopy: Introduction

 One proposed origin for \ld is that it is a Jupiter family comet in the transition region in orbital parameters space inhabited by objects that are in transition between Centaurs and Jupiter family comets \citep[][]{Steckloff2020}.
-As comets transfer between becoming denizens of the inner Solar System as short-period, Jupiter Family comets from their origins in the outer Solar System beyond the orbit of Neptune, they will experience a dramatic shift in the thermal environment due to increased thermal insolation from the Sun \citep[][]{DeSanctis2000,Sarid2009}.
+As comets transfer from their origins in the outer Solar System beyond the orbit of Neptune and become denizens of the inner Solar System, they will experience a dramatic shift in the thermal environment due to increased thermal insolation from the Sun \citep[][]{DeSanctis2000,Sarid2009}.
 The consequence of the increased Solar insolation as the comet nears the Sun is the increased heating and sublimation of volatiles such as CO and H$_2$O near the comet's surface \citep[][]{Meech2004,Lisse2020}.
 Another consequence of the increased heating from closer proximity of the Sun is that large-scale ablation of the comet's structure due to thermal stress can occur resulting in it becoming partially or completely disrupted \citep[][]{Fernandez2009}.
-Since \ld is now in transition between the Centaur and Jupiter Family Comet populations, it seems likely that it has become active for the first time, and as such, that its activity will be rapidly evolving in response to the new epoch of increased Solar heating.
+Since \ld is now in transition between the Centaur and Jupiter Family Comet populations, it seems likely that it has become active for the first time, and as such, its activity will be rapidly evolving in response to the new epoch of increased Solar heating.